-C-SSRS results will be summarized by point of time of collection.
+ECGs will be summarized by treatment and point of time of collection.

 Medical history, and concurrent conditions will be coded using the MedDRA® and concomitant medications will be coded using the World Health Organization (WHO) drug dictionary and will be listed by participant.